 GWCT Wales Engagement & Communications Officer Emma Mellen PgCert & BA Hons, from Monmouthshire

-I have worked marketing in the agricultural sector and craft beer & cider industry previously; recently finishing a 3-year fixed term appointment with the British Charollais Sheep Society, where I led a Hill Farm project.
-I am passionate about the countryside, horse riding and my dogs – I grew up rough shooting with my Dad, over more recent years I have specialised in HPR training with my GSP team.
+I have worked marketing in the agricultural sector and craft beer and cider industry previously; recently finishing a three-year fixed term appointment with the British Charollais Sheep Society, where I led a Hill Farm project.
+I am passionate about the countryside, horse riding and my dogs – I grew up rough shooting with my dad, and over more recent years I have specialised in HPR training with my GSP team.
 I am a first-time farmer, with commercial and pedigree sheep and a calf-rearing enterprise on a tenancy farm in South East Wales.
 I am excited to be joining GWCT Wales in this new position.

 East Tyndall St,